hashicorp-services/consul-in-prod/README.md

    1. <a href="#Proving"><strong>Prove</strong> - that production-grade mechanisms can actually respond effectively to various stresses</a>

+TODO: Create a flowchart such as <a target="_blank" href="https://docs.microsoft.com/en-us/azure/architecture/solution-ideas/articles/cicd-for-azure-vms">this</a>

 <a name="Proving"></a>

 ## Proof of Production Viability

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1652579825/consul-promote-in-az-550x342_a87mri.png"><img align="right" alt="promotion" width="200" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1652579825/consul-promote-in-az-550x342_a87mri.png"></a>
-We also provide procedures and automation to <strong>prove</strong> that production-grade mechanisms can actually respond effectively to various stresses:
+We also provide procedures and automation to <strong>prove</strong> that production-grade mechanisms can actually respond effectively to various stresses (planned and unplanned outages):

    1. ACL blocks access to those not authorized
    1. As each new service comes online, Consul "discovers" them